 Perform the following steps for using SQL Translation Framework:

 Install a SQL Translator, either from Oracle or a third-party vendor, in Oracle Database.

 Create a SQL Translation Profile and register the SQL Translator with the profile.

 Create a Database service and specify the SQL Translation Profile as a service attribute to which the application can connect.

-Setting the SQL Translation Profile at the service level ensures that everything running through that listener service gets automatically translated.
+Note that setting the SQL Translation Profile at the service level ensures that everything running through that listener service is translated automatically.

-You can also activate the translator at a connection level by using the
+The translator can also be activated at connection level by using the

 ALTER SESSION statement or the